srid/purescript-book-sources/chapter1.md

 I am the original developer of the PureScript compiler.
 I'm based in Los Angeles, California, and started programming at an early age in BASIC on an 8-bit personal computer, the Amstrad CPC.
 Since then I have worked professionally in a variety of programming languages (including Java, Scala, C#, F#, Haskell and PureScript).

-Not long into my professional career, I began to appreciate functional programming and its connections with mathematics, and fell in love with the Haskell programming language.
+Not long into my professional career, I began to appreciate functional programming and its connections with mathematics, and enjoyed learning functional concepts using the Haskell programming language.

 I started working on the PureScript compiler in response to my experience with JavaScript.
 I found myself using functional programming techniques that I had picked up in languages like Haskell, but wanted a more principled environment in which to apply them.
 Solutions at the time included various attempts to compile Haskell to JavaScript while preserving its semantics (Fay, Haste, GHCJS), but I was interested to see how successful I could be by approaching the problem from the other side - attempting to keep the semantics of JavaScript, while enjoying the syntax and type system of a language like Haskell.